Des McLean (footballer)

-Desmond J. McLean (20 May 1931 – 2008) was a Scottish footballer who played as a goalkeeper for Celtic, Queen's Park, Arsenal, Airdrieonians, Dundee United and Dumbarton.
+Desmond Francis McLean (20 May 1931 – 2008) was a Scottish footballer who played as a goalkeeper for Celtic, Queen's Park, Arsenal, Airdrieonians, Dundee United and Dumbarton.

 McLean joined Dundee United from Airdrie on a two-month contract in August 1953.
 He played in the first three Scottish League Cup matches of the season before losing his place, and was released when his contract expired.